-During the year ended December 31, 2006, 415,000 options (being less than 1% of the Corporation's outstanding Common Shares) were granted to the Named Executive Officers to acquire Common Shares.
-As of March 16, 2007, options to purchase an aggregate of 5,349,600 Common Shares (being 5.9% of the Corporation's outstanding Common Shares) are outstanding under the Plan at prices ranging from \$2.65 to \$6.55 per share.
+During the year ended December 31, 2007, 300,000 options (being less than 1% of the Corporation's outstanding Common Shares) were granted to the Named Executive Officers to acquire Common Shares.
+As of March 20, 2008, options to purchase an aggregate of 4,367,850 Common Shares (being 4.8% of the Corporation's outstanding Common Shares) are outstanding under the Plan at prices ranging from \$2.65 to \$3.20 per share and 3,998,853 Common Shares (4.4% of the Corporation's outstanding Common Shares) are reserved for issuance pursuant to the Plan for future grants.

-The following table sets forth, with respect to the Named Executive Officers, the number of options to purchase Common Shares granted during the year ended December 31, 2006:
+The following table sets forth, with respect to the Named Executive Officers, the number of options to purchase Common Shares granted during the year ended December 31, 2007: